// YOUR CHAMBER

 Treasurer

-Lisa K. DeRose has over 30 years of experience in public and private accounting.
-She is a recognized expert in tax preparation with specialties in construction, real estate, manufacturing, distribution, and professional services, and she is currently the Managing Director at Whisman Giordano & Associates.
+Lisa K. DeRose is the Managing Director of Whisman Giordano & Associates and has over 30 years of experience in public and private accounting.
+She is a recognized expert in tax preparation with specialties in construction, real estate, manufacturing, distribution, and professional services.
 Lisa earned her degree in accounting from the University of Delaware.
-She is a member in good standing with the American Institute of Certified Public Accountants, the Delaware Society of Certified Public Accountants, the Associated Builders Association of Delaware, and the Delaware Contractors Association.
+She is a member in good standing with the American Institute of Certified Public Accountants, the Delaware Society of Certified Public Accountants, the Associated Builders and Contractors Association of Delaware, and the Delaware Contractors Association.

 Lisa is very active in her community.
 She is a founding member of the Delaware chapter of the ACE Mentor Program, where she serves as both a board member and treasurer.
-Lisa is a board member and treasurer for the Construction Financial Management Association of Delaware (CFMA), where she has written and presented numerous educational courses.
-She also serves on the Better Business Bureau Delaware boards and the Cecil County Chamber of Commerce.
+She holds leadership roles as board member and treasurer of the Construction Financial Management Association (CFMA) of Delaware, the Better Business Bureau of Delaware, and the Cecil County Chamber of Commerce.

 Amy DiPietro